jorgicor/aenig4/README.md

 Intro
 =====

-`aenig4` emulates the Enigma M4 cypher machine used by the U-boot division of the German Navy during World War II.
+`aenig4` emulates the Enigma M4 cipher machine used by the U-boot division of the German Navy during World War II.
 It can be used as well to emulate the Enigma I machine (M1, M2, M3).